TOOL » LINUX » MANAGER

 nmcli -f ipv4.dns con show NAME | List configured DNS servers. |

-To check the currently applied DNS servers (or to change temporarily), see/edit the contents of /etc/resolv.conf
+To check the currently applied DNS servers (or to change temporarily), see/edit the contents of /etc/resolv.conf.

 To permanently update DNS servers configuration: